The Challenge

 GIS Work Built dual-audience layout in ArcGIS Experience Builder; designed pop-up panels with data + narrative + photography; tested for both audience types.

-Output Complete dashboard prototype; approved by staff; launching with website redesign.
+Output Complete ArcGIS Experience Builder dashboard prototype; approved by staff; launching with website redesign as a public-facing donor engagement and program transparency tool.

 Every design decision — layout, pop-up content, data shown — should trace back to a specific person and a specific decision they need to make.
 If you can't name who the map is for, you can't design it well.